 This stylish dress and jacket pattern sure looks elegant!
 The pattern shows a long-sleeved and fully-lined dress.
 The jacket has big shoulder pads and lovely flat collar.
 I’m sure you’ll love wearing them this winter season.

-These vintage patterns of misses jacket, skirt, and pants are truly one of the ravishing outfits of the 80’s.
+These vintage patterns of misses jacket, skirt, and pants are truly some of the ravishing outfits of the 80’s.
 The jacket pattern has a raised neckline, shoulder pads, shaped front, and long sleeves.
-The length of the skirt is above the knee and the tapered pants have a raised waist.
-Both have no side waistbands, pleats at the front, and back zippers.
+The length of the skirt is above the knee and the tapered pants have a raised waist which is also in style these days.

 Another gorgeous and stylish jacket you can make for winter is this loose jacket pattern.
 It’s a simple pattern, so you can use a lightweight fabric if you want it for daily wear.
 This jacket is sure to keep you warm and cozy this winter!

-Remember these pants from the 80’s?
-I still have a few pairs of these in my closet and believe it or not, I still wear some of them today.
 These 80’s women’s pants style patterns are timeless.
 The pattern of these pants have yoke and pockets, fly front zipper, and a buttoned waistband.
+Make one your own with this pattern.